John Stamos Posts Hilarious ‘Fuller House’ Spoof, ‘Full Quarantine,’ Starring His Co-Stars & Show Creator

 John Stamos posted a hilarious Full House spoof to Instagram as he quarantines amid the coronavirus pandemic.

-The 56-year-old actor, who played Jesse Katspolis on the original ABC sitcom, shared a parody video titled “Full Quarantine” which features his longtime co-stars and the show’s creator, Jeff Franklin.
+The 56-year-old actor, who played Jesse Katspolis on the original ABC sitcom, shared a parody video titled “Full Quarantine,” which features his longtime co-stars and the show’s creator, Jeff Franklin.

-In the too-cute spoof, Stamos and his co-stars revamp the show’s opening credits starting with the car ride over the Golden Gate bridge as the Full House theme song, Jesse Frederick’s “Everywhere You Look, ” plays in the background.
+In the too-cute spoof, Stamos and his co-stars revamp the show’s opening credits, starting with the car ride over the Golden Gate Bridge as the Full House theme song, Jesse Frederick’s “Everywhere You Look, ” plays in the background.

 The camera then zeroes in on Stamos, who is out of his much-needed hair gel as he stands helplessly in front of his bathroom sink.